-The study under analysis is based on three different scenarios, considering the data provided by NOS on the Minho and Portugal scenario required in order to run the model simulator.
-It was also analysed a real case scenario which includes latency information data from NOS network that was applied to a separate simulator specifically to analyse the latency parameters on the network.
+The study under analysis is based on three different scenarios, considering the data provided by NOS in the Minho and Portugal scenarios required in order to run the model simulator.
+One also analysed a real case scenario, which includes latency information data from NOS network that was applied to a separate simulator specifically to analyse the latency parameters on the network.